Steve McNamara

-Steve McNamara (born 18 September 1971) is an English professional rugby league football coach who is an assistant coach of the Warrington Wolves in the Super League, and a former professional player.
+Steve McNamara (born 18 September 1971) is an English professional rugby league football coach who is head coach of Hull FC in the Super League, and a former professional rugby league footballer.
 He is a former coach of England, and a Great Britain international as a player.

 At club level he played for Hull FC, Bradford Bulls, Wakefield Trinity Wildcats and the Huddersfield Giants.
 He came through the coaching ranks at the Bradford Bulls, rising to the Head coach position in the Super League.
 He held assistant coaches positions at the Sydney Roosters and the New Zealand Warriors in the NRL, and was then head coach of the Catalans Dragons from 2017 to 2025.

 McNamara is currently the most successful head coach in the Catalans Dragons club history, winning the 2018 Challenge Cup, and taking the Dragons to two Super League Grand Finals in 2021 and 2023 as runners-up, including winning the League Leaders' Shield in 2021.